huz4f/huz4f/content/Blog/Tech.md

 draft:
 ---

-We all know technological advancements have been drastically changing human lives, from extending our lifespan to ease of many tasks we now take for granted.
+We all know technological advancements have been drastically changing human lives, from extending our lifespan to ease of many tasks that now we take for granted.

 Technology is so intertwined with our lives right now that it's hard to imagine life without modern conveniences.
 So what are these Ramifications of Technology and how has it affected our lives beyond its marvellous breakthroughs?